 Peterson suffered a stroke in 1993 while performing in New York.
 The stroke affected his left hand severely, but years later, he was once again performing (without the use of his left hand) and recording.

 In addition to numerous accolades including eight Grammy Awards and recognition as DownBeat magazine’s pianist of the year for 13 years running, Oscar Peterson was made a companion of the Order of Canada, and received the Governor General’s Performing Arts Award as well as the Glenn Gould Prize.
 In 2010, a statue in his likeness was unveiled by Queen Elizabeth II at the National Arts Centre in Ottawa.

-McMillan is pleased to announce that seven of the firm’s lawyers are recognized for exceptional expertise in the 2021 Lexpert Special Edition on Canada’s Leading Technology Lawyers.
+We are pleased to announce that nine of the firm’s lawyers are recognized for exceptional expertise in the 2022 Lexpert Special Edition on Canada’s Leading Litigation Lawyers.

 Get updates delivered right to your inbox.
 You can unsubscribe at any time.